How to Pass the Canadian Citizenship Test in 2026: Complete Guide

 What happens if I fail the test?

-You have up to 3 attempts for the online test.
-If you're unsuccessful after all attempts, IRCC may schedule a hearing with a citizenship judge.
+You have up to 3 attempts within a 30-day window.
+If you're unsuccessful after all attempts, IRCC may schedule a hearing with a citizenship officer.

 Is the test hard?